 - 1. Always place the machine with empty hopper on a horizontal storage space with a solid base. - 2.
 Always check for visible damage when uncoupling the machine.
 See the chapter "Obligation of operator" on page 9. - 3.
-Uncouple the machine from the tractor as follows: - 3.1 Relieve the load from the top link. - 3.2 Unlock and uncouple the top link hooks from the tractor seat. - 3.3 Relieve the load from the lower link. - 3.4 Unlock and uncouple the lower link hooks from the tractor seat. - 3.5 Draw the tractor approximately 25 cm forwards. - → The space created between the tractor and the machine allows better access for decoupling the turbine shaft and the power lines. - 3.6 Secure the tractor against unintentional starting and rolling away, see the chapter "Securing the tractor against unintentional starting and rolling away", from page 71. - 3.7 Secure the machine to prevent it from accidentally rolling away if the machine is equipped with a transport fixture - see "Transport and parking device" chapter on page 59. - 3.8 Uncouple the PTO shaft, see the chapter "Uncoupling the PTO shaft", from page 51. - 3.9 Uncouple the hydraulic hose lines, see the chapter "Uncoupling the hydraulic hose lines", from page 54. - 3.10 Uncouple the lighting system, see the chapter "Transportation equipment", page 34.
+Uncouple the machine from the tractor as follows: - 3.1 Relieve the load from the top link. - 3.2 Unlock and uncouple the top link hooks from the tractor seat - 3.3 Relieve the load from the lower link. - 3.4 Unlock and uncouple the lower link hooks from the tractor seat - 3.5 Draw the tractor approximately 25 cm forwards. - → The space created between the tractor and the machine allows better access for decoupling the turbine shaft and the power lines. - 3.6 Secure the tractor against unintentional starting and rolling away, see the chapter "Securing the tractor against unintentional starting and rolling away", from page 69. - 3.7 Secure the machine to prevent it from accidentally rolling away if the machine is equipped with a transport fixture see "Transport and parking device" chapter on page 59. - 3.8 Uncouple the PTO shaft, see the chapter "Uncoupling the PTO shaft", from page 51. - 3.9 Uncouple the hydraulic hose lines, see the chapter "Uncoupling the hydraulic hose lines", from page 54. - 3.10 Uncouple the lighting system, see the chapter "Transportation equipment", page 34. - 3.11 Couple the in-cab terminal (if installed), refer to separate operating manual.